serrif/website/main/home.md

 <hr style="margin-top: 4.5rem;">

 ## What we're up to
-Catch up with the latest of what's going on around here.
-Keep yourself updated, and learn how we're striving to be better as a server and as a creative group, and keep tabs on how to remain involved.
+Catch up with the latest of what's going on around here, and keep tabs on how to remain involved.
+Keep yourself updated, learn how we're striving to be better as a server and as a creative group.
 {: .usa-font-lead }

 <a class="usa-button usa-button" href="../blog">Read the blog</a>